sgb-io/sweary-linus/wasm/README.md

 `$ emcc -std=c++11 main.cpp -s WASM=1 --preload-file insults.txt --preload-file stopwords.txt -o main.html`

+Notes:

-Note that `main.cpp` and the two text files should be in the same dir for it to work.
-An easy way is to temporarily copy `main.cpp` into this dir then run the above command.
+- `main.cpp` and the two text files should be in the same dir for it to work.
+An easy way is to temporarily copy all of them into this dir then run the above command.

-Note that C++ 11 is enabled (I used 1 feature, a lambda)
+- C++ 11 is required (I used 1 feature, a lambda), it's enabled using the `-std=c++11` flag (see command above)
+- The C++ program expects you to pass 2 args, i.e. paths to the 2 text files to work.
+Emscripten provides a virtual filesystem to make this work.
+I added 2 lines in the generated `main.js` @ L222 to inject `insults.txt` and `stopwords.txt` as the 2 args in the browser.